CAGS295/mass_bench/README.md

 # Welcome to the benchmarks workspace for MASS in rust.
 The aim of this repo is to keep track of the optimization efforts in [mass](https://github.com/CAGS295/mass).

 ---
+## Short bench update on *V0.1.0-alpha-52c95647*
+---
+jobs count = 1 -> 8 : previously, the jobs parameter had no effect and always used all logical cores.
+There is no job parameter anymore by default and always uses all logical cores.
+Manually setting the thread count requires to disable the "auto" feature and calling `init_pool` to init the global pool.

+Short Bench time:   [3.6855 ms 3.7184 ms 3.7708 ms]

+    change: [-6.0322% -5.0202% -3.4818%] (p = 0.00 < 0.05)
+    Performance has improved.
+Found 2 outliers among 100 measurements (2.00%)

+  2 (2.00%) high severe

+---
 ## *V0.1.0-alpha-81a7f91c*